philipmw/eth-staking-on-aws/README.md

       --logfile-max-size 10 \

 ## Setup for Validator

+Download the latest _aarch64_ (non-portable) binary from https://github.com/sigp/lighthouse/releases to the EC2 instance.

 I choose to not store my validator key on EBS.
 Thus, each time I set up the machine, I upload the key to a fresh EC2 instance.